wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired design.
 For example, what if you'd like to place some text overlapping or around some images, maybe even slightly rotated?
 Well, that is just impossible with the standard WordPress visual editor.
 Zedity enables you to do anything you like!

-* **Works with Any Theme**: Zedity generates HTML5 code and is designed to work with any theme or template!
+* **Works with Any Theme**: Zedity is designed to work with any theme or template, no worries!

 * **Direct Technical Support**: we love what we do and we're available to assist you.
 If you encounter a problem, please [submit a ticket]( http://zedity.com/support ): while prioritizing Premium users, we do offer dedicated support to the Free users too.
 We also reply to the questions on the forums, with a lower priority though: so, if you happen to wait for a few hours, please refrain from thinking that we don't want to help and consider that we also happen to eat and sleep... :) Last but not least, constructive feedback is always welcome!